RedisLabs/memtier_benchmark/README.md

 ### Cluster mode

+#### Connections

+When using the cluster-mode option, each client opens one connection for each node.
+So, when using a large number of threads and clients, the user must verify that he is not limited by the maximum number of file descriptors.

+#### Using sequential key pattern

-In case where there is some asymmetry between the redis nodes, and user set the number of total requests with sequential key pattern options, it might be gaps in the generated keys.
+When there is an asymmetry between the Redis nodes and user set the --requests option, there may be gaps in the generated keys.

+Also, the ratio and the key generator is per client (and not connection).
+In this case, setting the ratio to 1:1 does not guarantee 100% hits because the keys spread to different connections/nodes.

 ### Building and installing